Running

 Completed a 2.4km training block that reduced ~20s on effective run time through Jan Hoff's 4 x 4'/3' protocol.
 Analysis to come later.

 Ideas include: building data visualisers from Strava data, integrating ML for analysis.
-Would be cool to pull data from elites in the lead up to Paris 2024 too.

 Some things I've created

-The following people do the best job at explaining physiology concepts on Twitter-
+The following people do the best job at explaining physiology concepts on Twitter

 • Dr Scott Carlin (physical therapist, strength exercises for runners)